 The initiative is a community-based engagement process designed to assist in the development of right-sized solutions for communities selected to participate in the program.
-Over a two-year period, selected communities will increase the focus on opportunities and challenges they are facing with enhancing and expanding child care opportunities.
+Over a three-year period, selected communities will increase the focus on opportunities and challenges they are facing with enhancing and expanding child care opportunities.

-- ENGAGE stakeholders in identifying the strengths and gaps of the current whole-child, early care and education resources in the community by completing a thorough data study and community assessment/survey.
+- ENGAGE stakeholders in identifying the strengths and gaps of the current whole-child, early care, and education resources in the community by completing a thorough data study and community assessment/survey.

 - UTILIZE informed decision-making to determine strategies and desired outcomes most relevant to meeting the priority needs identified in the community assessment and detail a community action plan.
 Whenever possible this will be completed in coordination with existing planning efforts and groups to maximize local resources.